Rental arbitrage compresses a property investment into four economic steps:

 | Exit flexibility | Do not renew lease | Must sell property |

-Rental arbitrage is legal as long as you have explicit written permission from the property owner to sublet as a short-term rental, comply with local STR regulations and licensing requirements, and follow all lease terms.
+Rental arbitrage is legal when you have explicit written permission from the property owner to sublet as a short-term rental, comply with local STR regulations and licensing requirements, and follow all lease terms.
 Many cities require STR permits, business licenses, and tax registration.
-Never list a property on Airbnb without landlord consent, as this violates most standard lease agreements and can result in eviction.
+Never list a property on Airbnb without landlord consent — doing so violates most standard lease agreements and can result in eviction.

-The biggest risks include lease non-renewal or termination by the landlord, changes in local STR regulations that restrict or ban short-term rentals, seasonal revenue drops that may not cover rent during slow months, property damage liability, and market saturation reducing rates.
-Unlike property ownership, arbitrage offers no equity building or appreciation, and your entire business depends on maintaining landlord relationships and regulatory compliance.
+The biggest risks are lease non-renewal or termination by the landlord, changes in local STR regulations that restrict or ban short-term rentals, and seasonal revenue dips that may not cover rent.
+Unlike property ownership, arbitrage offers no equity building or depreciation tax benefits, so the entire business depends on maintaining landlord relationships and consistent occupancy above your break-even threshold.

 Stay ahead of the curve